Is India facing a brain drain? | DW | 17.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The country proudly celebrates the success of Indian origin champions abroad — from sports to the tech industry.
-But critics have said their achievements outside of India only highlights a wider brain-drain problem.
+But critics say it only highlights a wider brain-drain problem.

 The Indian government has pledged it would commit to retaining students from the country's leading educational institutions